 - (Optional) On-premises resources:

-- HCX (recommended for L2 connections, also known as L2 stretch)
+- HCX (recommended for Layer 2 connections, also known as L2 stretch)

 A private cloud is an isolated VMware stack that consists of ESXi hosts, vCenter, vSAN, NSX-T, and HCX.
 These components are collectively known as the Google Cloud VMware Engine components, and they are deployed when the cloud administrator creates a private cloud.
 Users in your organization can then privately access VMware Engine private clouds from their VPC networks by establishing a private services access connection.
 The following diagram shows this architecture.

 VMware doesn't require you to use NSX-T on-premises.
-Additionally, using HCX isn't mandatory for any of the use cases, because you can use other mechanisms to achieve layer 2 (L2) stretch and workload migration.
-However, we recommend HCX for efficient workload migration and convenience because this feature is deployed automatically when you create your private cloud.
-In other words, HCX will be deployed whether you use it or not.
+Additionally, using HCX isn't mandatory for any of the use cases, because you can use other mechanisms to achieve Layer 2 (L2) stretch and workload migration.
+However, we recommend HCX for efficient workload migration and convenience because this feature is deployed automatically when you create your private cloud if you select this option.

 Following is a summary of the networking capabilities in VMware Engine: